amigavision/amigavision.github.io/_posts/2026-04-23-a500-mini-supported.md

 Bear the following limitations in mind:

 * TheA500 Mini is too slow to run many Amiga games properly, even with tricks like JIT, which will break compatibility with other games.
-TheA500 Mini is slower than a Raspberry Pi 3, and since you know we recommend something at least as fast as a Raspberry Pi 5 for AmigaVision, you *will* encounter issues.
+TheA500 Mini is slower than a Raspberry Pi 3, and since you know we recommend something [at least as fast as a Raspberry Pi 5](https://amiga.vision/best) for AmigaVision, you *will* encounter issues.
 * It runs at the absolutely worst resolution for scaling Amiga graphics cleanly — 720p.
 The minimum resolution for proper Amiga scaling is 1080p.
 So you will either have to set it to 3× scale to maintain integer scaled pixels, resulting in a very small image on-screen which only uses a fraction of your display — or you will have to stretch the image to full-height and accept uneven scaling.
 * Unlike every other AmigaVision supported platform, we do *not* control the emulator nor the emulator settings.
 It is quite poorly configured by default, and uses a very old Amiga emulator.
 * It is limited by the FAT32 file system it uses, so hard disks can only be 4GB or less.
-You can of course accomplish more storage by spreading things over multiple hard drives, but the juice isn't worth the squeeze, as they say.
+You can of course add more storage by spreading things over multiple hard drives, but the juice isn't worth the squeeze, as they say.
 * It is not capable of switching between NTSC and PAL games on-the-fly, so we recommend keeping it in PAL mode — but that does means that some games run at the wrong speed and at the wrong aspect ratio.
+C'est la vie.

 These are all limitations that are fundamental to TheA500 Mini hardware and operating system, and unfortunately not something we can fix.